 The Day Camp program ends at 4:00 PM.
 Cars wait in a carpool line until buses are loaded and have left.
 It is best to arrive between 4:10 and 4:15 to pick up your campers.
 Cars may not park on the driveway before 3:45.
+We do not offer after-care.

 Departure procedure is the same as at drop-off.
-If there are changes in your pick-up plans (carpool, someone other than usual picking up, etc.), we must be notified in writing at least a day in advance.
+If there are changes in your pick-up plans (carpool, someone other than usual picking up, etc.), we must be notified in writing (email: cbrinker@highmeadows.org) at least a day in advance.
 Anyone picking up campers may be asked for identification.
 All persons listed on the Health History Form or Registration Form are considered authorized to pick-up campers.